MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/2 - From Signals To SPD Matrices To Tokens.md

 with minimal modifications to the
 [extraction script](../../_2_data_preprocessing/_2_2_data_extraction/_extraction_scripts/MASS_extraction.py).

+*Note: due to various reasons, some epochs are marked as undetermined (i.e. "Sleep stage ?") in the pre-extraction MASS-SS3 dataset.
+Those are simply ignored, and removed from the dataset post-extraction.
+We do not take the resulting "gap" in the recording's sequence of epochs into account, as it is a very rare occurrence.*

 <h2 style="text-align: center;">Preprocessors And Data Readers</h2>

 The `Preprocessor` [classes](../../_2_data_preprocessing/_2_3_preprocessors) are designed to apply a number of